rydmike/adaptive_theme_demo/README.md

       ),
 ```

-Making nice looking input decoration themes is one of the most tedious, annoying and tricky things to do in Flutter theming.
-Here is the example design we used in this demo app to make a nicer one than the default.
+Input decoration theming is one of the more tedious and tricky things to do in Flutter theming.
+What makes it extra tricky is that it contains many legacy none `WidgetState` (formerly `MaterialState`), based properties and also newer ones that do use some form `WidgetState`.
+I recommend using only the `WidgetState` based properties.

+If we define any of its legacy border properties, those are all the ones with a state named style, and then also use the `border` property with a `MaterialStateUnderlineInputBorder` or `MaterialStateOutlineInputBorder` it will have conflicting definitions and the legacy properties will be used.
+Using `WidgetState` based properties gives us more flexibility, but they are more complex to define.

-Since we typically need the input decoration theme in other components too, it is good to define it separately, so we can re-use its definition in other component themes, as we did above.
+Since we may need the input decoration theme as input in other component themes, it is a good idea to define it separately.
+We can then re-use its definition in other component themes, like we did above.

+Below the rather long design we used in this demo to make an opinionated `TextField` instead of the default style.
+We liked this design and decided to use it on all platforms in this demo, but you can of course also make its usage platform adaptive.
+You can also use this example as a starting point for your own `InputDecorationTheme` designs.

 ```dart
   // 17 a) A custom input decoration theme.